borgmatic-collective/borgmatic/docs/reference/configuration.md

 This file is also [available for download](https://torsion.org/borgmatic/docs/reference/config.yaml).

-If you're an older version of borgmatic, some of these options may not work, and you should instead [generate a sample configuration file specific to your borgmatic version](https://torsion.org/borgmatic/docs/how-to/set-up-backups/#configuration).
+If you're using an older version of borgmatic, some of these options may not work, and you should instead [generate a sample configuration file specific to your borgmatic version](https://torsion.org/borgmatic/docs/how-to/set-up-backups/#configuration).

 ```yaml